 To receive credits, participants must review the program materials in their entirety and complete the online post examination and evaluation.
-ARRT Category A CE credits require a post examination score of 80% or higher.
-Pharmacy credits require a post examination score of 70% or higher.
+CE credits require a post examination score of 80% or higher.

-Following the presentations questions from the audience were addressed in a moderated Q&A session.
+Following the presentation questions from the audience were addressed in a moderated Q&A session.

 Format: Self Instructional - Audio Visual with Slides